Installation

 -

-Check the systems' health by invoking as root the monitoring
+Check the systems' health by invoking the monitoring

-For PAM/NSS client self-integration invoke ansible play in sub-directory ansible/
+For PAM/NSS client integration of arbitrary hosts invoke this ansible

 (here using command su